At least 6 killed, dozens injured in weekend shootings across US

 WILLOWBROOK, ILLINOIS

-One person was killed and at least 22 wounded in a shooting early Sunday during a party in a suburban Chicago parking lot.
+At least 23 people were shot, one fatally, early Sunday in a suburban Chicago parking lot where hundreds of people had gathered to celebrate Juneteenth, authorities said.

-The DuPage County sheriff’s office described a “peaceful gathering” to celebrate Juneteenth that suddenly turned violent in Willowbrook, about 20 miles southwest of Chicago.
+The DuPage County sheriff’s office described a “peaceful gathering” that suddenly turned violent as a number of people fired multiple shots into the crowd in Willowbrook, Illinois, about 20 miles southwest of Chicago.

-A motive for the attack wasn’t immediately known, and as of early afternoon, no one had been arrested.
+A motive for the attack wasn't immediately known.
+Sheriff's spokesman Robert Carroll said authorities were interviewing "persons of interest" in the shooting, the Daily Herald reported.

 A witness, Markeshia Avery, said the celebration was meant to mark Juneteenth, Monday's federal holiday commemorating the day in 1865 when enslaved people in Galveston, Texas, learned they had been freed — two years after the Emancipation Proclamation.

-"We just started hearing shooting, so we dropped down until they stopped,"w Avery told WLS-TV.
+"We just started hearing shooting, so we dropped down until they stopped," Avery told WLS-TV.

 WASHINGTON STATE